ahornlabs/radiant-sitemap-xml-extension/readme.md

 Important Notice!
 ---

 The git branches of this repository hold stable versions of the extension for older versions of Radiant CMS.
 For example the _0.8_ branch is compatible with Radiant 0.8.

 To checkout one of these branches:

-    git clone git://github.com/Aissac/radiant-sitemap-xml-extension.git vendor/extensions/sitemap_xml
+    git clone git@github.com:ahornlabs/radiant-sitemap-xml-extension.git vendor/extensions/sitemap_xml
     cd vendor/extensions/sitemap_xml
     git checkout -b <branch-name> origin/<remote-branch-name>

-As an example, if you're working on Radiant 0.8 you will need to checkout the 0.8 branch:

-    cd vendor/extensions/sitemap_xml
-    git checkout -b my_branch origin/0.8

 Installation
 ---

-All you have to do is install the [Radiant Sitemap XML Extension][rse]:
+All you have to do is install the Radiant Sitemap XML Extension and run the migration

-    git clone git://github.com/Aissac/radiant-sitemap-xml-extension.git vendor/extensions/sitemap_xml

-and run the migration

     rake radiant:extensions:sitemap_xml:migrate